 3. Assess your vehicle damage – take photos of any damage.

 4. Record the details of the accident.
 If you hit an unattended vehicle, leave a note with your name and contact information.
-Get the names and contact information of any witnesses.
-Exchange driver’s license and insurance information with any other drivers involved.
+Get witnesses’ names and contact information — exchange driver’s license and insurance information with other drivers involved.
 Note the location of the accident, time of day and weather conditions.

 5. Alert the police and highway patrol in the case of a serious accident and file an accident report on the police department’s website.